Q2 GDP Second Estimate: 1.1 Percent, As Expected

 Here is the slightly abbreviated opening text from the Bureau of Economic Analysis news release:

-Real gross domestic product -- the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes -- increased at an annual rate of 0.5 percent in the first quarter of 2016, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the fourth quarter, real GDP increased 1.4 percent.
+Real gross domestic product increased at an annual rate of 1.2 percent in the second quarter of 2016 (table 1), according to the "advance" estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 0.8 percent (revised).

 Here is a look at Quarterly GDP since Q2 1947.
 Prior to 1947, GDP was calculated annually.
 To be more precise, the chart shows is the annualized percent change from the preceding quarter in Real (inflation-adjusted) Gross Domestic Product.
 We've also included recessions, which are determined by the National Bureau of Economic Research (NBER).
 Also illustrated are the 3.22% average (arithmetic mean) and the 10-year moving average, currently at 1.31 percent.

 Note: The headline 1.2% real compounded rate of change is 1.22% at two decimal places.

 Here is a log-scale chart of real GDP with an exponential regression, which helps us understand growth cycles since the 1947 inception of quarterly GDP.
 The latest number puts us 15.0% below trend, the largest negative spread in the history of this series, a bit wider than the -15.0% in the Advance Estimate.

 A particularly telling representation of slowing growth in the US economy is the year-over-year rate of change.
 The average rate at the start of recessions is 3.35%.
 All eleven recessions over this timeframe have begun at a higher level of real YoY GDP.